VirtualPlantLab/PlantGraphs.jl/README.md

 [![SciML Code Style](https://img.shields.io/static/v1?label=code%20style&message=SciML&color=9558b2&labelColor=389826)](https://github.com/SciML/SciMLStyle)

 The goal of PlantGraphs.jl is to provide a framework for building dynamic graphs for functional-structural plant models.
-This package is a component of the Virtual Plant Lab and end users should focus on the [VPL.jl](https://github.com/VirtualPlantLab/VPL.jl) instead.
+This package is a component of the [Virtual Plant Lab](http://virtualplantlab.com/).

 # 1. Instalation